nidhaldring/JSdoodles/2048 (kinda)/readme.md

-so i was trying to implement the infamous 2048 game but since i didn't know how the game worked entirely i ended up creating an edited hacky (and ugly) version of the game  but i kept it !
+so i was trying to implement the infamous 2048 game using p5.js but since i didn't know how the game worked entirely i ended up creating an edited hacky (and ugly) version of the game  but i kept it !
-( cuz the code seemed so wonderfull and neat xD ) i leave it for you to find the difference :3
+( cuz the code seemed so wonderfull and neat xD )
+: i leave it for you to find the difference :3